serega-fighter/java-commands-cheatsheet/README.md

 # javas

-Useful commands for java developers
+Useful commands and flags for java developers